xaya/xaya_docs/addressrestrictions.md

 # Address Restrictions

+**This proposal is obsolete, as trading should use [atomic name updates](trading.md) instead.
+It is kept here for archival purposes only.**

 This document describes a proposed change to the network consensus rules leading to a *soft fork* of the Xaya blockchain.
 The new rules allow placing **restrictions on receiving CHI on certain addresses**.
 This